telerik/reporting-docs/knowledge-base/data-provider-is-missing-in-the-sqldatasource-wizard.md

 registered on the device.
 The list with ADO.NET providers is taken as described in [Obtaining the DbProviderFactory](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/obtaining-a-dbproviderfactory) article and lists all of the provider factories registered in the **machine.config**.

-For instance if MySQL provider is not registered correctly, but shows in Visual Studio, this means its installation has only registered it in Visual Studio and you can open **devenv.exe.config** to get the provider details and add it manually to the config file of the standalone designer
+For instance, if MySQL provider is not registered correctly, but shows in Visual Studio, this means its installation has only registered it in Visual Studio and you can open **devenv.exe.config** to get the provider details and add it manually to the config file of the standalone designer